 The purpose of portfolio diversification is portfolio risk management.
 A well-diversified portfolio will reduce its volatility because not all investments move together.
 Therefore, holding a variety of low or no correlation assets can reduce unsystematic risk.

-An investing strategy that holds investments across asset classes, like equities, fixed income, commodities, and alternative investments like futures and forwards is less likely to experience a severe loss relative to a non-diversified portfolio.
-You can also achieve diversification within each asset class, across geographical regions, currencies, and time.
+An investing strategy that holds investments across asset classes, like equities, fixed income, commodities, and alternative investments like futures and forwards is less likely to experience a severe loss than a non-diversified portfolio.
+You can also achieve diversification within each asset class across geographical regions, currencies, and time.

 Why Should You Diversify Your Portfolio?

 Diversified portfolios can have lower exposure to risk, which may improve portfolio stability and earning potential.
-To build a diversified portfolio, one should have a clear understanding of your investment goals and risk tolerance.
+To build a diversified portfolio, one should clearly understand your investment goals and risk tolerance.
 If you invest intending to accumulate wealth for a retirement period, you could have a risk objective over a time period different from someone investing for short-term gains in the market.
 Next, we’ll lay out the key concepts for why portfolio diversification may be desirable in portfolio constructions.

 Risk reduction is a key principle of portfolio diversification, and different types of risks will impact portfolio construction and wealth-building capacity.

-Systematic risks affect the market as a whole, and such risks may include movements of interest rates and inflation.
+Systematic risks affect the market as a whole, including movements of interest rates and inflation.
 It is difficult to predict economic recessions or inflation but holding a diversified portfolio, in the long run, can reduce losses in case any of those events materializes.
 The beta coefficient can help in measuring the degree of systematic risk of an investment.
 It measures the systematic risk of an investment or portfolio relative to the market as a whole.
 Diversifying across investments with lower betas may help in reducing some type of systematic risk.